Canon T7i vs Sony RX100 III

 It is notable that the T7i has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The T7i is a recent model that features in the current product line-up of Canon.
-In contrast, the RX100 III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.
+Both the T7i and the RX100 III have been discontinued, but can regularly be found used on eBay.
+The RX100 III was replaced by the Sony RX100 IV, while the T7i was followed by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon T7i or the Sony RX100 III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.